glass-dev/glass/CONTRIBUTING.md

 provided in the [benchmarks](./tests/benchmarks/) folder.
 These benchmarks can be run through nox.

-A single benchmark can be run by specifying the revision to benchmark against the current state of the repository.
+A single benchmark can be run by specifying the revision to benchmark.

 ```sh
 nox -s benchmark -- <revision-to-benchmark>